ahaborte918/vpn/README.md

 </p>
 <p>

-Select the tab that says "Networking" (Basics -> Disks -> Networking) towards the top of the page and view EXAMPLE 2D inputs to match.
+Select the tab that says "Networking" (Basics -> Disks -> Networking) towards the top of the page and view EXAMPLE 2D to ensure the inputs match.

 </p>
 <br />